 Are you unemployed or under-employed?
 Have you been laid off or received a notice of lay-off?
-If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new career.
-There is no cost to you.
-Let’s see if you are eligible!
+If so, you might be eligible for a government grant that can really help you get trained, certified and placed in your new career.
+There is no out-of-pocket for you.
+Let’s see if you qualify!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much better than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
 Cyberseek.org’s supply and demand heat map shows over 700,000 job openings across the United States.
 Some markets are stronger than others.
 The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 10,000 job opening and the number of certified workers is very small.
-The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+The cyber-crime epidemic is expected to triple the number of job openings over the next 5 years.
+Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the best job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially high for project managers and pays quite well.
+If you have management experience, one of the best job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
 Forbes magazine consistently ranks this certification in the top 5 each year.
 Other certifications in this field include ITIL, PMI-Agile, and Scrum Master

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing assistance to managers and employees, helping in daily office needs and being responsible for the company’s general administrative requirements.
-The more qualified administrative assistants can make a surprisingly good income if they have the necessary skills.
+Responsible administrative assistants perform a variety of administrative jobs and clerical tasks.
+Duties include providing support to managers and employees, helping in every day office needs and being responsible for the company’s general administrative requirements.
+The more skilled administrative assistants can make a surprisingly good income if they have the necessary skills.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this profession.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to help workers get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
-The idea is that there are fields in which there are not enough certified workers and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this problem by providing free funding for career training in high demand fields to those who qualify for this grant.
-This training is intended to make your resume marketable so you can get hired and get back into the workforce.
+It provides no cost training grants to aid workers get trained, certified and placed in high demand fields such as IT, cyber-security, business intelligence, project management and more.
+The idea is that there are careers in which there are not enough certified workers and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing no cost funding for career training in high demand fields to those who are eligible for this grant.
+This training is intended to make your resume marketable so you can get a job and get back into the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is paid for, even the exam.
-The amounts vary by county but can be as high as $10,000 in some areas.
+If you qualify, everything is covered, even the exam.
+The amounts vary by county but can be as high as $10,000 depending where you live.

-This is a jobs program so you must pick something where there is a high likelihood of employment.
+This is a jobs program so you must choose something where there is a high likelihood of employment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
-For each approved occupation, there will be approved training plans to choose from.
+For each authorized career, there will be authorized training plans to choose from.

-The three most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and number of people in your family, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
-You must also be determined to be “suitable.”
+The 3 most common categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might be eligible as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could be eligible under Adult Low Income.
+For youths age 18-24, you might be eligible if you are not going to school.
+You must also be found to be “suitable.”
 This is not an entitlement.
-The process is convoluted so it is best to talk with us beforehand to see if you are eligible.
+The process is perplexing so it is best to consult with us first to see if you qualify.

-You need to select a program that can be finished in a short period of time that will raise your marketability enough to help get you placed.
-We look at the best ways to take advantage of your experience to add a certification that will make you attractive to recruiters and easier to place.
-Some career choices are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You need to select a program that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to use your work history to add a certification that will make you attractive to recruiters and easier to place.
+Some occupations are ideal for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no cost to you if you qualify.
-Nothing to pay or any personal expenses.
+There is no charge to you if you are eligible.
+No reimbursement or any out of pocket expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with a remarkably bureaucratic government agency.
-The process is confusing.
-Many schools are reluctant to work with WIOA if they can avoid doing so.
-I highly recommend you work with an expert.
+The process is overly complicated.
+A number of schools are hesitant to work with WIOA if they can avoid it.
+I strongly recommend you work with an expert.

 Yes!
-The whole intent of this program is to help you get back in the workforce.
-We have teamed up with a staffing firm that has devoted a person to work at our facility exclusively with our clients.
-She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
+The whole purpose of this program is to help you get back in the workforce.
+We have teamed up with a staffing company that has devoted a person to work at our location exclusively with our clients.
+She helps with your resume, cover letter, LinkedIn profile, interview preparation and most importantly, getting your resume in front of hiring managers.
 We work with over 3,000 employers in Central Florida who use us for their training requirements.
-A lot of them recruit from us so we get many job leads that are not accessible to the general public.
+Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 I have over 20+ experience in education.
-I, too, was laid off from my job several years ago and struggled to get employed again because of my age.
-Thankfully, I got hired again, but this time on the corporate side.
-Then I learned about the WIOA grant and knew what a boon this could be for people who lost their jobs or people with a limited income.
-Many others do not relish working with it becase of all the bureaucracy.
-The processes vary from one county to the next and are constantly changing.
-However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in career education gives me an in depth understanding of the many career choices and what it takes to get placed.
+I was also laid off from my position several years ago and struggled to get employed again because of ageism.
+Finally, I got hired again, but this time on the business side.
+Then I learned about the WIOA grant and realized what an opportunity this could be for the unemployed or people with a low income.
+Many others do not like working with it becase of all the red tape.
+The rules vary from one county to the next and are frequently changing.
+However, I have always been good at dealing with red tape.
+My experience working in career education gives me an in depth knowledge of the many career choices and what it takes to get started.
 I now specialize in helping veterans, unemployed (and under-employed) workers who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
-Let’s see what you are eligible for!
+Let’s see what you qualify for!